Fort Edmonton Foundation Capital Campaign Projects

 - Future expansion of the Hotel Selkirk

-When you donate to the Fort Edmonton Foundation you will help connect your contribution to the development of historical buildings, interpretive sites, artefacts, and the living history experience of Edmonton.
+When you donate to the Fort Edmonton Foundation you will help connect your contribution to the development of historical buildings, interpretive sites, artifacts, and the living history experience of Edmonton.
 We preserve history and share a story for all generations to enjoy.

 1920s Johnny J. Jones Midway